 - Paper by Eri Bertsou on “The Effects of Technocratic Government Appointments on Citizens' Political Support: Evidence from Europe”, at the EPSA, Brussels, and the APSA, San Francisco, 2016.

-- Paper by Eri Bertsou and Giulia Pastorella (forthcoming).
+- Paper by Eri Bertsou and Giulia Pastorella (2017).
 Technocratic Attitudes: A Citizens’ Perspective of Expert Decision Making.
 West European Politics 40(2): 430-58.

 - Caramani, Daniele (2017).
 Will vs. Reason: The Populist and Technocratic Forms of Representation and Their Critique to Party Government.
 American Political Science Review 111(1): 54-67.